-For committed bakers, the Challenger Bread Pan may be of interest.
-It's heavy cast iron just like the Lodge combo cooker, but designed specifically for bread baking.
-The shape can accommodate a wider range of loaf shapes and sizes, and the lid has more handles on it for easier lifting on and off.
-We've also reviewed the snazzy Le Creuset bread oven—check out our review to learn if you really need it.
+For committed bakers, the Challenger Bread Pan or Fourneau may be of interest.
+They're made from heavy cast iron just like the Lodge combo cooker, but designed specifically for bread baking.
+And their shape can accommodate a wider range of loaf shapes and sizes.
+We've also reviewed the snazzy Le Creuset bread oven, but don't really recommend it over less expensive, more versatile options.

 Baking Stones or a Baking Steel

-For my basic country-style white bread, a Baking Steel or baking stones aren't strictly essential, but they can measurably improve the performance of your oven by adding thermal mass.
+For my basic country-style white bread, baking steels or stones aren't strictly essential, but they can measurably improve the performance of your oven by adding thermal mass.
 Home ovens lose a lot of heat when they're opened, which is bad for bread because we need that heat to get the full rise out of our loaves.
 Any extra stuff you can shove in your oven to help it stay hot will make for better bread.